Vishnudharmottara Purana

 The Vishnudharmottara Purana (or the Vishnudharmottara) is a Hindu Sanskrit text in the Upapuranas genre.
-Like the Mahapuranas, it is also encyclopedic covering a wide range of secular and religious topics in the traditions of Hinduism.
+Like the Mahapuranas, it is also encyclopedic covering a wide range of topics in the traditions of Hinduism.
 It is included in the list of eighteen Upapuranas given in the Brihaddharma Purana (1.25.23-26).

 History

 It is most celebrated for Chitrasutras constituting chapters 35–43 of the third khanda (book).
 This much cited part of the text dates from the Gupta period of Indian history.

 The Chitrasutra section of the Vishnudharmottara Purana has been discovered in manuscripts all over India and Nepal in Devanagari, Sharada, Bengali, and Newari scripts.
 The compilation that has survived into the modern age was likely complete by the 5th or 6th-century CE according to David Pingree.
 It is one of the oldest known complete Sanskrit treatises on painting arts in India.

 Content

 The Vishnudharmottara Purana is a Vaishnava-tradition text.
 It includes mythology and dharma legends, has sections on cosmology, cosmogony, geography, astronomy, astrology, division of time, genealogies (mostly of kings and sages), manners and customs, charity, penances, law and politics, war strategies, medicines and their preparation for human beings and animals, cuisine, grammar, metrics, lexicography, metrics, rhetoric, dramaturgy, dance, vocal and instrumental music, and arts.

 The extant text is divided into three khandas (parts).
 The first khanda comprises 269 adhyayas (chapters), the second khanda comprises 183 adhyayas and the third khanda comprises 118 adhyayas.